jayshah19949596/Behavioral-Cloning-For-Self-Driving-Car/README.md

 - We have told the network for most of the data to keep strring angel to 0
 - Because of this I think my model was more inclined to go straight even when there was a turn
 - I started for looking for solutions online
-- My approach and code for the below cell is heavily inspired by https://github.com/jeremy-shannon/CarND-Behavioral-Cloning-Project
+- My approach and code is heavily inspired by https://github.com/jeremy-shannon/CarND-Behavioral-Cloning-Project
 - I decided to throw away some of the data looking at above link's solution
 - Calculated **`avg_samples_per_bin`**
 - all the steering angle data for a particular bin that had number of data < **`avg_samples_per_bin`** were kept